Teradata Table Design Checklist

 6. Can MULTISET Tables Be Used?

-Each time a row is inserted into a table, the parsing engine determines a hash value and uses the hashmap to determine the AMP that should write the row to its logical disk.
+Upon insertion of a row into a table, the parsing engine calculates a hash value.
+It references a hashmap to determine the appropriate AMP to write the row onto its logical disk.

-More details about SET and MULTISET tables you can find here: Teradata Multiset versus Set Tables
+Learn more about SET and MULTISET tables by visiting the Teradata Multiset versus Set Tables link.

 7. Should A Secondary Index Be Created?

-Delete secondary indexes and join indexes from tables before loading them with many rows, even if the loading method does not require this (transactional load methods such as BTEQ and TPUMP).
+Remove secondary and join indexes from tables before loading them with large amounts of data, regardless of the loading technique (such as transactional methods BTEQ and TPUMP).

-This led to a rollback.
-I was notified the following day when the query was already in “ABORTED” status for another 10 hours.
+I was informed of a rollback the next day after the query had been in “ABORTED” status for an additional 10 hours.

 - The inserted primary index values were skewed, and all rows ended up on the same AMP (mostly NULL values)